 Mitochondria proteins with multiple locations

-Of the mitochondrial proteins detected in the Subcellular Section, 48% (n=552) also localize to other cellular compartments (Figure 6).
+Among the mitochondrial proteins detected in the subcellular section, 48% (n=542) also localize to other cellular compartments (Figure 6).
 The network plot shows that the most common locations shared with mitochondria are nucleoplasm, cytosol and nucleoli, with proteins localizing to mitochondria and nucleoplasm or nucleoli being overrepresented.
 Localization to both mitochondria and nucleus could highlight proteins functioning in gene expression, which occurs in both of these compartments.
 Examples of mitochondrial proteins also localizing to other cellular compartments are shown in Figure 7.

 Figure 6.
 Interactive network plot of mitochondrial proteins with multiple localizations.
 The numbers in the connecting nodes show the proteins that are localized to the mitochondria and to one or more additional locations.
 Only connecting nodes containing more than one protein and at least 0.5% of proteins in the mitochondrial proteome are shown.
 The circle sizes are related to the number of proteins.
 The cyan colored nodes show combinations that are significantly overrepresented, while magenta colored nodes show combinations that are significantly underrepresented as compared to the probability of observing that combination based on the frequency of each annotation and a hypergeometric test (p≤0.05).
 Note that this calculation is only done for proteins with dual localizations.
 Each node is clickable and results in a list of all proteins that are found in the connected organelles.